 - Identifying a QI activity appropriate for Part IV credit designation

-- Outlining the QI project to check eligibility for Part IV MOC and other planning related to the project
+- Outlining the QI project to check eligibility for Part IV Maintenance of Certification (MOC) and other planning related to the project

 - Submitting a report on the completed QI project for Part IV MOC to be approved

 - Individual physicians attesting to their participation on the QI project

 Each of these steps is described briefly below with links to relevant information and resources.

 1. Identifying a QI activity appropriate for Part IV Credit designation

 Several factors should be considered in selecting a QI project to be designated for Part IV credit.

 - Will physicians be engaged in a systematic effort of reviewing and improving some aspect(s) of care or care delivery for their patients?